Germany crumble to deserved defeat by North Macedonia | DW | 31.03.2021

 During a triple header of World Cup qualifiers, Germany saved their worst for last.

-Having dispatched of Iceland and grinding out a win against Romania, Germany suffered defeat to North Macedonia in Joachim Löw's last qualifier as head coach.
+Having dispatched Iceland and ground out a win against Romania, Germany suffered defeat to North Macedonia in Joachim Löw's last qualifier as head coach.
 This was a mad March, but not in the way Germany would have imagined it.

 The lethargy and hesitation on show against Romania remained for Germany's second game in Duisburg this week.
 Having dominated early, they suffered late as a familiar and inevitable in-game dip turned into a halftime and full-time deficit.
 The ageless Goran Pandev and the elusive Elif Elmas showed Germany that sometimes it pays to not over think it.